 - Logistics – getting everyone in the same room at the same time

-- Who’s steering the ship while everyone is training?
+- Who’s steering the ship while everyone is attending the training course?
 Are multiple training dates required?

-- Cost to have attendees come to one location.
-Or the cost of sending instructors to various locations.
+- Cost to have attendees come to one location or the cost of sending instructors to various locations for onsite training.